movim/movim/INSTALL.md

 git pull # To update the Movim source-code composer install # To update the libraries
 ```
-If the update comes with some database changes you can run the new migrations (see bellow).
+If the update comes with some database changes you can run the new migrations (see below).

 # Deployment